spryker/spryker-docs/docs/scos/user/features/202204.0/product-labels-feature-overview.md

 ## Dynamic product label

 *Dynamic product label* is a product label that follows the condition rules defined on a code level.
-Unlike the regular product label, the dynamic product label is automatically applied to the product that fulfils the condition rules.
+Unlike the regular product label, the dynamic product label is automatically applied to the product that fulfills the condition rules.
 A developer can edit the rules or create new dynamic product labels.
 The following dynamic product labels are shipped by default:

 * *Discontinued*